VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 > implementation details change in later steps in the journey.
 These
 > changes are described in subsequent chapters.

-Plans for enhancements to this bounded context in a later stage of the journey include support for wait listing, whereby requests for seats are placed on a wait-list if there are not sufficient seats available and enabling the Business Customer to set various types of discount for seat types.
+Plans for enhancements to this bounded context in some future journey include support for wait listing, whereby requests for seats are placed on a wait-list if there are not sufficient seats available and enabling the Business Customer to set various types of discount for seat types.

+> **Note:** Wait listing is not implemented in this release, but members
+> of the community are working on this and other features.
+Any
+> out-of-band releases and updates will be announced on the [Project "a
+> CQRS Journey"][cqrsjourneysite] website.

 ## Working Definitions for this Chapter